vtex-apps/category-menu/README.md

 ```

 #### Configuration
-Through the Storefront you can change the behavior and interface of minicart.
-But, you also can make adjusts in your theme app, like Dreamstore does.
+Through the Storefront you can change the behavior and interface of category-menu.
+But, you can also make adjusts in your theme app, like Dreamstore does.

 | Prop name          | Type       | Description                                                                 |
 | ------------------ | ---------- | --------------------------------------------------------------------------- |